Telapantela/SEO-SEM-Blog/src/content/blog/core-web-vitals.md

 ---
-title: "Core Web Vitals"
+title: "🎯 Core Web Vitals"
-meta_title: "Core Web Vitals: The Ultimate Guide to SEO & User Experience in 2025"
+meta_title: "What Are Core Web Vitals?
+The Ultimate SEO & UX Guide (2025)"
 description: "Discover the importance of Core Web Vitals for SEO and user experience in 2025.
 Learn about their key metrics, benefits, and actionable strategies for optimization."
 image: "/images/blog-5.webp"
 date: 2025-01-27T05:00:00Z